FIFTH GENERATION OF CHINESE FILM

-Feng Xiaogang Beijing-born Feng Xiaogang was one of the most commercially successful directors in China, He is known for his string of satirical comedies and acclaimed marriage dramas.that established him as China’s box office king in the late 1990s and blockbuster made in recent years.
-Donald Sutherland and Paul Mazursky starred in his 2001 film Big Shot's Funeral.
-In China, his popular films include Be There or Be Square (1998), a comedy about the troubled encounters by a Chinese couple in a ludicrously hostile Los Angeles.
-The star of Sigh was his second wife Xu Fan. .
+Beijing-born Feng Xiaogang is one of the most commercially successful directors in China.
+He is known for his string of satirical comedies and acclaimed marriage dramas that established him as China’s box office king in the late 1990s, a crown he has continued to wear with blockbusters made in the 2000s and 2010s.
+Donald Sutherland and Paul Mazursky starred in his 2001 film “Big Shot's Funeral”.
+In China, his popular early films include "Be There or Be Square" (1998), a comedy about the troubled encounters by a Chinese couple in a ludicrously hostile Los Angeles.
+The star of "Sigh" was his second wife Xu Fan. .

 When asked in a Sina.com interview if he was a master filmmaker he replied, “I’m not.
 This is not an era that can produce masters.”
 Why not?
 “Because we face too many danger points, Feng said.
 You can’t get too close to these danger points.
 You can’t just casually cross the stream.
 You have to jump from this rock to that rock and carefully try to move forward.
 But sometimes there is no rock, and then you have to make a detour, because, if you just jump into the water, you might drown.

-According to The Guardian: “Feng's attack was all the more remarkable because Weinstein himself had only just left the stage at the Shanghai event...
-He had been on hand to discuss his forthcoming second world war-era thriller, Shanghai, starring Gong Li and John Cusack, which screened at the festival on Sunday night, and had spoken positively about Chinese film and The Weinstein Company's interests in the region.
+In June 2010, Feng Xiaogang accused the U.S. producer and Miramax found Harvey Weinstein of being “a cheater” at the Shanghai film festival.
+“Harvey is a cheater in the eyes of many Chinese moviemakers,” said Feng, who said Hollywood executives were interested in buying Chinese films only as a symbol of friendship, but without the intention of selling them and thus helping China's film industry grow.
+He dismissed two Weinstein-backed films, "Hero" and "Crouching Tiger, Hidden Dragon", two of the highest-grossing Chinese language films of all time, as “Hollywood movies”.
+“They're not Chinese movies,” he said According to The Guardian: “Feng's attack was all the more remarkable because Weinstein himself had only just left the stage at the Shanghai event...
+He had been on hand to discuss his forthcoming second world war-era thriller, Shanghai, starring Gong Li and John Cusack, which screened at the festival and had spoken positively about Chinese film and The Weinstein Company's interests in the region.
 “It seems to me that in the last five years Asia and China in particular are on the cutting edge of things,” he said.
 “We intend to buy and make more movies in the area.”
 [Source: Ben Child, The Guardian, June 16, 2010]

 Feng rose to fame as the master of the New Year comedy.
 In recent years he has made big budget epics about the Chinese Civil War and the Tangshan earthquake of 1976.
 Feng’s popular romantic comedy “If You Are the One”, earned about 350 million yuan, and his blockbuster Aftershock”(2010) are among the most popular Chinese filsm aver made.
 “Aftershock” become the highest-grossing domestic film of all time in China, earning $79 million in the summer of 2010.
-Directed by Feng Xiaogang, it tells the story of a mother's emotional reunion with her daughter, three decades after a 1976 earthquake devastated the Chinese city of Tangshan, killing more than 240,000 people.
+It tells the story of a mother's emotional reunion with her daughter, three decades after a 1976 earthquake devastated the Chinese city of Tangshan, killing more than 240,000 people.

 Feng Xiaogang Extravaganza

-The beautiful coastal area of Beibuwan, Guangxi, selected to stage Feng Xiaogang’s mega-outdoor gala.
-Following in the footsteps of Zhang Yimou's Impression series, Feng's Menghuan Beibuwan (Dreamy Beibuwan), dubbed as a historical adventure, was and is scheduled to open in October 2010.
-It is collaborative effort between Feng and the local government of Fangchenggang, the town at the site, with the sea as the stage.
+Feng Xiaogang chose the beautiful coastal area of Beibuwan, Guangxi Province as the stage for his mega-outdoor gala.
+Following in the footsteps of Zhang Yimou's Impression series, Feng's “Menghuan Beibuwan” (Dreamy Beibuwan), dubbed as a historical adventure, opened in October 2010.
+The show is collaborative effort between Feng and the local government of Fangchenggang, the town at the site, with the sea as the stage.
 [Source: Leng Mo, Global Times, May 17, 2010]